narramadan/gotchas/Getting_started_with_AWS_Amplify.md

 ## Delete Amplify resources
 Delete all AWS resources that are created for specific environent
 #TODO# - Yet to do

+## Troubleshooting common issues
+### Error: An error occurred when pushing the resources to the cloud
+If this error is thrown when running `amplify push`, check cloudformation stacks that got executed with status `UPDATE_ROLLBACK_COMPLETE`.
+I got this error when the query name I provided in `schema.graphql` is not in sync with what I provided in `CustomResources.json`.
+Below are the steps how I debugged this issue:
+* Click on one of the stack and see Overview section below for `View Failure event details`.
+Click on it.
+* This would show `Events` tab.
+* Check for events with status `CREATE_FAILED` and `UPDATE_ROLLBACK_IN_PROGRESS`.
+* Reason shows the exact cause of error in details which we can fix accordingly.

+### Adding `Non-null` field to already provisioned DynamoDB table with records
+Add a new Non-null field to one of the Type for which there is DynamoDB table already provisioned and exists data in it.
+When you try to query the table, exception will be thrown as records already existsing in table does not have data for the non-null field.

+Below are steps how this can be resolved with #TODO#

 ## References
 * [GraphQL Schema Definition Language](https://facebook.github.io/graphql/June2018/)